ecorreale/RecipeBox/README.md

 <br/>1.
 Title<br/>2.
 Description<br/>3.
 Table of Contents<br/>4.
 Installation<br/>5.
 Usage<br/>6.
 License<br/>7.
 Contribution<br/>8.
 Test<br/>9.
 Email<br/>10.
 Demo<br/>

 # Installation
-You will need to install some packages as npm install the depency.
+You will need to install some packages as npm concurrently, cross-env, lint-staged, nodemon, prettier.
 These are the dependencies,[ cookie-parser, cors, dotenv, express, if-env, morgan.
-Also the follow is devDepencies ,[ "concurrently": "^5.2.0",
+Also the follow is devDepencies ,[ cross-env, lint-staged, nodemon, prettier]
 # Usage
 You have to sign up or log in , once you are in you can just search for a recipe , it will show result, you can also make your own recipe and save it.